• Skip to content

 Who is melatonin for?

 Melatonin is used to help people who have trouble sleeping – for example, because of jet lag or shift work.
-It can also be used to help with sleep problems in children, including autistic children.
+It can also be used to help with sleep problems in children aged 2 years and older, including autistic children.

 What is melatonin used for?